 Travelling coffee drinkers don’t stop raving about the Porlex Portable Coffee Mill that is designed to grind accurately and quickly and is great for those who are travelling or constantly on the go.

 What makes this product a great travel companion?
 For one, the portable easy-to-grip cylindrical shape makes it easy to hike, bike, pack in a suitcase or stash in the car.
-It fits perfectly into the Aeropress making the convenience of packing easy, plus it weighs in at only 10.4 ounces.
+It fits perfectly into the Aeropress making the convenience of packing easy, plus it weighs in at only 295 grams.

 The solid stainless steel body build makes the Porlex easy to clean and virtually indestructible.
 The adjustable grinder produces accurate grinds for fine, coarse or grinds in between – and has a neat little dial that will ensure you remember that perfect grind you just produced.
 It has 13 settings, each defined by a ‘click’ on the burr wheel.